 25 g slivered almonds

 100 g icing sugar, water plus 1/2 tsp vanilla extract for the glaze

 You can prepare the pastry cream in advance so it will be ready the next morning.
 You can find our favorite recipe for pastry cream here.
 We added 1 tsp of our real almond extract to the cream and left out the vanilla.

 Making the dough

 In the bowl of a standing mixer combine flour, salt, yeast, water, milk (if you use fresh yeast first dissolve it in some of the water, instant yeast can be added straight to the flour), butter, and sugar and knead for 7 minutes.
 Kneading by hand will take about 15 minutes, depending on your technique.
 The dough should be silky and bouncy.
-Leave it for 1 hour at room temperature.
+Leave to rest for 1 hour at room temperature.

 Making the buns